ros-navigation/navigation2/doc/BUILD.md

  * ROS 2 release - This is the ROS 2 latest release as defined by the repos file found on [https://github.com/ros2/ros2/]

- * ROS 2 Dependencies - This is a set of ROS 2 packages that aren't included in the ROS 2 release yet, but which the navstack depends on.
+ * Navigation2 + Dependencies - This is a set of ROS 2 packages that aren't included in the ROS 2 release yet, but which the navstack depends on.
 This also includes packages which are part of the ROS 2 release where we need a different version.

- * Navigation 2 - This repo.
+Also includes this repo.

  After all the workspaces are downloaded, the `navigation2/tools/build_all.sh` script is run which builds each repo in the order listed above using the `colcon build --symlink-install` command (except ROS 1 dependencies which are built using `catkin_make`)